jeremy-clakron/jerVNC/docs/API-internal.md

 # 1. Internal Modules

-The noVNC client is composed of several internal modules that handle rendering, input, networking, etc. Each of the modules is designed to be cross-browser and independent from each other.
+The jerVNC client is composed of several internal modules that handle rendering, input, networking, etc. Each of the modules is designed to be cross-browser and independent from each other.